 Memory foam is a type of polyurethane foam containing certain chemicals to increase the density of the foam, and to make it respond to pressure and temperature.
 It is technically known as viscoelastic foam, which softens as a reaction to your body- heat and can mould around your warm body very rapidly.

-Once you are lying on it, it very quickly assumes your body shape and provides the maximum possible support to your pressure points: head, neck, shoulders, lower back, buttocks, hips and knees to name just the more important of these.
+Once you are lying on it, it very quickly assumes your body shape and provides the maximum possible support to your pressure points: head, neck, shoulders, lower back, buttocks, hips, and knees to name just the more important of these.
 Neck support comes from the fact your head and shoulders sink into foam, which then supports your neck.
-If you suffer any orthopaedic conditions that can lead to pain if your body is not properly supported, then this type of mattress is the ideal one for you.
+If you suffer any orthopedic conditions that can lead to pain if your body is not properly supported, then this type of mattress is the ideal one for you.
 You will be able to sleep at night with the minimum of distress to your joints and muscles.

 The Safety of Memory Foam Mattresses

 Most people can use a memory foam mattress without any problems at all.
 So why do people ask the question: “Are memory foam mattresses safe for sleeping on?”
 Sure, there are certain issues with memory foam mattresses that some people have brought to light.
-However, these tend to be relative few in proportion to the number who use them.
+However, these tend to be relatively few in proportion to the number who use them.
 Here are some of these because you should be made aware of them before you decide to buy this type of mattress.

 There are two specific types of risk that people associate with memory foam mattresses.
 One is chemical and the other is physical.
 Let’s look at the chemical risk first.